LabBench-Society/Protocols/repository/PCSDEMO/README.md

 The Pain Catastrophizing Scale (PCS) is a self-report measure that assesses an individual's tendency to catastrophize in response to pain.
 Catastrophizing is defined as a negative cognitive and emotional state characterized by excessive fear, worry, and hopelessness about the consequences of pain.
 The PCS consists of 13 items that measure three dimensions of pain catastrophizing: rumination, magnification, and helplessness.
 Participants rate each item on a 5-point Likert scale, with higher scores indicating greater levels of pain catastrophizing.

-The PCS is typically administered by a healthcare professional or researcher in a clinical setting and can be used in various contexts, such as chronic pain, post-operative pain, and acute pain.
+The PCS is typically administered by a healthcare professional or researcher and can be used in various contexts, such as chronic pain, post-operative pain, and acute pain.
 It is often used as an outcome measure in studies of pain management interventions and as a predictor of pain-related disability and emotional distress.

 ## Methods and materials